JosephLeedy/react-product-viewer/README.md

 This application is licensed under the MIT license.
 Please see [LICENSE] for details.

+## Changelog

+A record of all the changes made to this application can be found in the [Changelog] document.

 ## Future Plans

 For a list of features that might be added or learning topics which might be